AverageUser125/MYFS/README.md

 - [ ] Add support for indirect, doubly-indirect and triply-indirect block pointers
 - [x] FIX THE FORMAT FUNCTION
 - [ ] Make splitPath more sophisticated
-- [ ] Add fail safes to moveFile failing
+- [ ] Clean up if move or copy fails half way through

 # Todo Later
 - [ ] Set deletion time and maybe clear the inode on delete